textlint/textlint/docs/configuring.md

 :information_source: See [examples/config-file](../examples/config-file)

-## rule-preset
+## Rule-preset

-rule-preset is a collection of rules.
+Rule-preset is a collection of rules.

 The way of configuration is same with textlint-rule.